Motorcycle Accidents at Intersections

 Statistics for Illinois Intersection Motorcycle Accidents

-A 2018 National Highway Traffic Safety Administration (NHTSA) A report revealed that over 33,000 accident fatalities occurred the year before.
-Over 7000 of the fatal motorcycle crashes occurred at an intersection, making it clear that intersection accidents pose a grave danger to bikers.
+A 2018 National Highway Traffic Safety Administration (NHTSA) report revealed that over 33,000 accident fatalities occurred the year before.
+In addition, over 7000 fatal motorcycle crashes occurred at dangerous intersections, making it clear that intersection crashes pose a grave danger to bikers.

-Motorcycle riders should be particularly cautious when crossing intersections and should do whatever they can to avoid involvement in collisions.
-Motorcycle riders should be on the watch for intoxicated driving in other vehicles, always wear a helmet, and stay alert to pedestrians crossing at intersections.
+Motorcycle riders should be particularly cautious when crossing intersections and should do whatever they can to avoid accidents.
+In addition, motorcycle riders should be on the watch for intoxicated driving in other vehicles, always wear a helmet, and stay alert to pedestrians crossing at intersections.

 Intersection Motorcycle Accidents Causes

-Many factors can cause a motorcycle accident at an intersection or red light.
+Many factors can cause motorcycle accidents at an intersection or red light.
 Motorcycle riders have an advantage when aware of the common causes of accidents and take steps to limit their exposure to the known risks.